thuinanutshell/comprehensive-auth/README.md

 ### OAuth Login

-- [x] Use a Google Account sign in
+- [x] Use a Google Account sign-in

 ### Profile